A voice for

 The most useful role of peppermint is as a tea in the treatment of various digestive upsets.
 Individuals with dyspeptic, flatulent or colicky symptoms divide approximately evenly between those who are relieved by peppermint and those who are not.
 It is a simple first step for anyone to find out in which category they fall: if there is any relief at all from taking a cup of simple tea then it is worth making it stronger, by steeping the teabag for 15 minutes and possibly using two per cup.
 If there is no relief it probably is worth trying a ‘warming’ remedy like fennel or ginger instead.
 If peppermint is helpful then chamomile may also work and more substantial benefits made be had with the stronger ‘cooling’ digestive remedies, the bitters (eg dandelion, artichoke, gentian root or wormwood).
 Practitioners may use the oil, particularly in enteric-coated capsules, for bowel irritability and as an ingredient of liniments or other topical applications.
 However there are gentler and as effective oils for inhalation purposes (such as oils of pine and aniseed).

-Digestion: Indicated in heartburn, nervous digestion, flatulence, bloating, IBS, ulcers, nausea and anorexia.
+Indicated in heartburn, nervous digestion, flatulence, bloating, IBS, ulcers, nausea and anorexia.
 The tea (though probably not the oil) can relieve gastritis and enteritis.
 The aromatic essential oils can help to alleviate morning sickness, vomiting and spasms in the gastrointestinal tract.
-The oil may relive gallbladder pain, though should be used with caution with gallstones themselves.
+The oil may relieve gallbladder pain, though should be used with caution with gallstones themselves.

-Infections: Commonly used as a hot tea to influence diaphoresis (sweating) in colds and flu.
+Commonly used as a hot tea to influence diaphoresis (sweating) in colds and flu.
 Especially when also inhaled it can help unblock airways congestion and is indicated where the lungs are congested with catarrh and constricted by spasms, wheezing or asthma.

-Mental health: Mint teas may relieve mental and emotional tension and especially cardiac effects of anxiety.
+Mint teas may relieve mental and emotional tension and especially cardiac effects of anxiety.

-Women’s health: Indicated in menstrual congestion, pain and amenorrhoea due to its ability to reduce congestion in the body.
+Indicated in menstrual congestion, pain and amenorrhoea due to its ability to reduce congestion in the body.
 There is some evidence to point to the use of the tea in PCOS and other hormonal problems.

-Topical: Peppermint oil when applied to the skin can cool and soothe skin inflammation, hot flushes and allergic itching.
+Peppermint oil when applied to the skin can cool and soothe skin inflammation, hot flushes and allergic itching.
 It is a prime remedy to relive headaches and ‘hot’ neuralgic pain.
 It should be considered for cracked nipples in breastfeeding mothers.

 • Research